-Certifica tes are used to authenticate devices on a network.
-The device supports two types of certificates: Client/server certificates A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained.
-CA certificates You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
-The device has several pre-installed CA certificates.
-These fo rmats are supported: Certificate formats: .PEM, .CER, and .PFX • Private key formats: PKCS#1 and PKCS#12 Importa If you reset the device to factory default, all certificates are deleted.
-Any pre-installed CA certificates are reinstalled. + I Add certificate : Click to add a certificate. • More \checkmark : Show more fields to fill in or select.
-Secure keystore: Select to use Secure element or Trusted Platform Module 2.0 to securely store the private key.
-For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support.
-Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. • • ті ne context menu contains: Certificate information: View an installed certificate's properties.
-Delete certificate: Delete the certificate. • Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
-Secure keystore 🛈 : Secure element (CC EAL6+): Select to use secure element for secure keystore. • Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.
+- Certificate formats: .PEM, .CER, and .PFX - Private key formats: PKCS#1 and PKCS#12

+If you reset the device to factory default, all certificates are deleted.
+Any pre-installed CA certificates are reinstalled.

+Add certificate: Click to add a certificate.
+A step-by-step guide opens up.

+- More : Show more fields to fill in or select. - Secure keystore: Select to use Trusted Execution Environment (SoC TEE), Secure element or Trusted Platform Module 2.0 to securely store the private key.
+For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support. - Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. - The context menu contains: - Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.

+Secure keystore :

+- Trusted Execution Environment (SoC TEE): Select to use SoC TEE for secure keystore. - Secure element (CC EAL6+): Select to use secure element for secure keystore. - Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.